Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 — **Pagination** —

-Initially don't plan to implement this on the project but as a number of recipes increases, decide to do it to make the website look better.
+Initially no plan to implement this on the project but as a number of recipes increases, decide to do it to make the website look better.
 Watch [Corey Schafer's youtube tutorial](https://www.youtube.com/watch?v=PSWf2TjTGNY), follow [Pagination Demo](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) but cannot make pagination work.
 Find a recent post on slack about pagination so follow the threads and then look at [Ed Bradley's](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/other/pagination-ed.png) code on his project and use it to make it work.
 It works as pagination but still do not understand the logic of this very well

 — **Defensive Programme** —

+There is a certain restriction on accessing pages or recipes.
+For example, **create recipe** page can be accessed by a logged-in user, **edit recipe** can be accessed by the recipe owner only, so a good defensive programme is required to prevent non-authorised users from accessing them.
+Defensive programme when users logged-in is achieved easily &#40;e.g. User A tries to access to user B's recipe&#41; however, when user is not logged in and do a manual test, it gives me a KeyError:  "user".
+Try a few different codes including try and except, talk to my mentor however the issue is still there so decide to post it on slack.
+There is a feedback from someone suggesting `if "user" in session:`  can be used for what I want to achieve.
+As per his suggestion, use  `if "user" in session:` and properly set us a defensive programme.

 <div align="right"><a href="#top">🔝</a></div>

 ## VERSION CONTROL

-[Git](https://git-scm.com/) as a local repository and [GitHub](https://github.com/) as a remote repository are used for the project, and below is how I use these as the version control for the project.
+[Git](https://git-scm.com/) as a local repository and [GitHub](https://github.com/) as a remote repository are used for the project, and below is how I use them as the version control for the project.

 — **Setting Up** —